GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Related Work

-\tinypara{DORAM implementations. } There are several efficient DORAM designs.
-FLORAM~\cite{falk2023gigadoram} and DuORAM~\cite{vadapalli2023duoram} focus on building DORAM protocols for high-latency and low-bandwidth settings, which trade a linear computation complexity for reduced communications, therefore becoming impractical for large-scale data.
-3PC-DORAM~\cite{bunn2020efficient}, GigaORAM~\cite{falk2023gigadoram}, and Square-root ORAM~\cite{zahur2016revisiting}, on the other hand, struggle for sub-linear access complexity.
+\tinypara{DORAM implementations. } FLORAM~\cite{falk2023gigadoram} and DuORAM~\cite{vadapalli2023duoram} focus on high-latency and low-bandwidth settings.
+They trade a linear computation complexity for reduced communications, therefore becoming impractical for large-scale data.
+3PC-DORAM~\cite{bunn2020efficient}, GigaORAM~\cite{falk2023gigadoram}, and Square-root ORAM~\cite{zahur2016revisiting} struggle for sub-linear complexity.
 GigaORAM and 3PC-DORAM depend on the \emph{Shared-In Shared-Out Pseudo Random Functions (SISO-PRF)} to improve complexity.
-However, the SISO-PRF becomes practical only with efficient ``MPC friendly'' block ciphers, \ie LowMC~\cite{albrecht2015ciphers} as they adopted, which was unfortunately cryptanalyzed~\cite{liu2021cryptanalysis}. \sysname builds its indexing layer drawing on the structure of the classic Square-root ORAM (Section~\ref{subsec:oram-index}) because it achieves sub-linear complexity and circumvents the reliance on any specific ciphers that may potentially degrade security.
+However, the SISO-PRF becomes practical only with ``MPC friendly'' block ciphers, \ie LowMC~\cite{albrecht2015ciphers}, which was unfortunately cryptanalyzed~\cite{liu2021cryptanalysis}. \sysname builds its indices on Square-root ORAM, ensuring sublinear complexity and robust security guarantee.